 Embedding and integrating a human rights-based approach

-Our experience has shown us that millions of people being forced to live without access to these basic services is due not only to a lack of resources and technologies, but is also a result of the inequitable power relations that exist in our world.
+Our experience has shown us that millions of people being forced to live without access to these basic services is due not only to a lack of resources and technologies, but also the inequitable power relations that exist in our world.
 A Human Rights-Based Approach (HRBA) can help us analyse the issues around inequitable power relations that prevent the poorest and most marginalised people from realising their right to safe WASH.